sh95014/Taipan/README.md

 ## Legal

-The strings in the game, and possibly the general game mechanics, almost certainly still remain under copyright protection.
+The strings in the game, and possibly the general game mechanics, are almost certainly still remain under copyright protection.
 Since the original software had long since left the market, I don't believe this harms the commercial interests of the copyright holder.

 The formulas are mostly based on the [Cymon's Games version](https://github.com/cymonsgames/CymonsGames/tree/master/taipan) by [Jay Link](jlink@gmail.com) of https://taipangame.com.